VILLASframework/controller/README.md

 ## Copyright

-2021, Institute for Automation of Complex Power Systems, EONERC
+2025, Institute for Automation of Complex Power Systems, EONERC

 ## License

 This project is released under the terms of the [Apache 2.0](LICENSE).

+- SPDX-FileCopyrightText: 2014-2025 The VILLASframework Authors
+- SPDX-License-Identifier: Apache-2.0

 We kindly ask all academic publications employing components of VILLASframework to cite one of the following papers: